MilkoDeVarona/AppointmentScheduler/README.txt

-TITLE : Scheduling application
+### Scheduling application

-PURPOSE : This is an appointment scheduling application.
+PURPOSE : This is an appointment scheduling application built in Java.
 Users can create and manage appointments and customers.
 A MySQL database is used to store data.
 An access log file is also used to keep track of successsful and unsuccessful user login attempts.

 IDE : Intellij IDEA 2021.2.1 (Community Edition)
 JAVA JDK : 17.0.3.1